 In the original version of this dish, Babby would use homemade cranberry sauce for her dip, which is a great way to bring the flavor of Thanksgiving into your home year-round.

-My ultimate favorite sauce base is Mel Joulwan’s Paleo Mayo, especially when you make it with an immersion blender.
+And my ultimate favorite sauce base is Mel Joulwan’s Paleo Mayo, especially when you make it with an immersion blender.
 You can add some honey or even a sweet peach jam to it if you want a sweet and sour honey mustard.
 I’ll add brown mustard to it if I want more of a tangy sauce.
 It’s also great mixed with curry if you want a sharper flavor.

 Cornflake Chicken Sides